greencoder/ospi-neptune/README.md

 This project is distributed under the MIT license.
 Do whatever you want with it, but please provide attribution back and don't hold me liable.

-###Installing Supervisor###

-In order to make sure your server starts at boot and stays running, you'll need to use a program like *upstart* or *supervisor*.

-To configure supervisor, first install it:

-    $ sudo apt-get install supervisor

-Next, create a new file at `/etc/supervisor/conf.d/ospi-neptune.conf` and put the following in the file.
-Change the command path if necessary.
-You will have to create this file with superuser privileges.

-    [program:ospi-neptune]
-    command = /usr/bin/python /home/pi/ospi-neptune/ospi_server.py
-    directory = /home/pi/ospi-neptune
-    user = pi
-    autostart = true
-    autorestart = true
-    stdout_logfile = /var/log/supervisor/ospi-neptune.log
-    stderr_logfile = /var/log/supervisor/ospi-neptune_err.log

-Next, restart the supervisor service and start the ospi-neptune program:

-    sudo service supervisor restart
-    sudo supervisorctl start ospi-neptune

-If you get an *no such process* error, kill the `supervisord` process to make sure it picks up the latest configuration:

-    sudo killall -9 supervisord
-    sudo service supervisor start